sendgrid/docs/source/Classroom/Track/Unsubscribes/list_unsubscribe.md

 Web Unsubscribe: http
 {% endanchor %}

-The http portion of the List-Unsubscribe header allows you to specify a website that the recipient will be taken to when they click the "unsubscribe" link in your email.
+The http portion of the List-Unsubscribe header allows you to specify a URL that will receive a POST whenever someone clicks the unsubscribe link in your email.

-It is your responsibility to build a website where your users can submit a request to be removed from your mailing list.

 {% warning %}
 Failure to honor your recipients' unsubscribe requests may do more than damage your sender reputation.
 To learn more about deliverability and compliance, click [here]({{root_url}}/Classroom/Deliver/index.html#-Compliance).